jipingw/DNAcycP/README.md

 python3 dnacycp.py -i ex1.fasta -b ex1
 ```

-`-i` specifies input file named "ex1.fasta".
+The `-i` option specifies input file named "ex1.fasta".
 Without `-t` option, the input file is regarded as in FASTA format.
 The predicted C-score will be saved in files, one for each sequence with two columns named `Position` and `C-score`.
 The output file will be named as "eb1_cyc_1.txt", "eb1_cyc_2.txt"..., for the first, second sequence etc.

 Example 2: